 - have a PhD degree; - have up to 2 years of postdoctoral research experience (after completion of the PhD) in any of the programme's relevant disciplines and areas of focus.
-Applicants with 3-4 years of postdoctoral research experience will be considered in exceptional cases - be available to start their fellowship within two months at most from the date of receiving the fellowship offer; - comply with the MSCA Mobility rule, i.e. applicants must not have resided or carried out their main activities (work, studies etc.) for more than 12 months in the UK in the three years immediately prior to the application deadline.
+Applicants with 3-4 years of postdoctoral research experience will be considered in exceptional cases - be available to start their fellowship on their cohort start date; - comply with the MSCA Mobility rule, i.e. applicants must not have resided or carried out their main activities (work, studies etc.) for more than 12 months in the UK in the three years immediately prior to the application deadline.
 The latter excludes time spent as part of a procedure for obtaining refugee status under the Geneva Convention, compulsory national service, and/or short stays such as holidays are not considered.